Winter parking discussed by council

 Zimmer said a member of council stated that Reynolds did not own her driveway.
 That driveway has been the subject of much discussion and Reynolds says her situation has gotten worse concerning neighbors.

 Monaghan asked borough solicitor Rich Henry to review the letter and report back to council at the next meeting.

 • The council approved the Wayne County Children's Christmas Bureau "Shower for Charity," set for Dec.
 15 at the Fred R. Miller Pavilion on Main Street.

 • Council heard a letter from county attorney Janine Edwards about former zoning officer Wayne Earley.

 Council had requested that Edwards contact the state attorney general regarding a possible insurance fraud in the case of the condemnation of the former Honesdale EMS building.

-The attorney general wrote back to Edwards, saying "further investigation is not warranted at this time."
+Page 3 of 3 - The attorney general wrote back to Edwards, saying "further investigation is not warranted at this time."

 • Monaghan read a letter from Honesdale EMS which said the group has formally dissolved.
 Honesdale EMS announced it was going out of business several months ago.

 • The council heard an update on the proposed forensic audit of the borough.
 That audit has been discussed for quite some time since some records were found missing.